DHTMLX/docs-diagram/docs/guides/ai-integrations/mcp-server.md

 ## Inside a Diagram MCP server request

 The DHTMLX MCP server runs a Retrieval-Augmented Generation (RAG) pipeline over the Model Context Protocol (MCP), routing each query to one of two workflows: *Search*, which retrieves matching reference pages for the assistant to work from, or *Inference*, which reads those pages and returns a finished answer directly.
-Which part of a request actually needs Diagram's documentation?
-The assistant extracts just that piece first and handles the rest on its own.
+Only part of a request actually needs Diagram's documentation, and the assistant extracts just that piece first, handling the rest on its own.

 Here's how that plays out for the prompt *"How do I build a DHTMLX Diagram org chart that pulls employee records from my internal HR API and auto-arranges them by department?"*: